porres/pd-cyclone/README.md

 Outdated versions of cyclone (0.1) are available in the long abandoned Pd-extended distribution (which no one should be using now in the 2020's) as well as in Pd-l2ork and Purr Data - both originally based on Pd-Extended but ported to nw.js (0.1 versions of cyclone here were not fully ported to nw.js at the time of this writing).

-The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1-alpha55, whn Cyclone was compatible to MAX 4.0.
+The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1-alpha55, when Cyclone was compatible to MAX 4.0.
 Cyclone was then incorporated and available in Pd-extended, where it only a had a minor update under the maintenance of Hans-Christoph Steiner in 2013 (0.1-alpha56), right before Pd-extended (and Cyclone by consequence, were abandoned altogether (this version was also inherited by Pd-l2ork/Purr Data).
 Under a new maintenance phase by Fred Jan Kraan, 0.1-alpha57 and Cyclone 0.2 beta versions were released, still closely related to the previous '0.1-alpha' releases and mostly compliant to Max 4.0!

 Cyclone 0.3-0 was the major overhaul in Cyclone, where almost all of its objects got updated to the latest Max 7 version (Max 7.3.5).
 Many bugs were also fixed, the documentation was rewritten from scratch and new objects were included.
 Check the provided **CHANGELOG.txt** file for the details in all version changes.

-Currently, Cyclone still hasn't reached full compatibilty to Max 7.3.5 .
+Currently, Cyclone still hasn't reached full compatibility to Max 7.3.5 .
 Some functionalities that depend on "transport" or "dictionaries" haven't been implemented and actually will never be.
 Porres, the main current maintainer of Cyclone has a new project called ELSE and some of the missing things in Cyclone can be found there (like an alternative to using 'transport').
 ELSE also has many alternatives to objects in Cyclone.
 Therefore, Cyclone is not in much active development these days and the goal is to maintain the library, fix bugs, update to newer versions of MAX, but not include newer things.
 The only job that hasn't been updated yet is [mtr].
 The [comment] object will most likely always miss 'bubble' stuff from Max 6+.
 Other minor incomatibility issues are described in the help files of corresponding objects.
 Cyclone may still incorporate functionalities from Max 8 (current release) in newer versions.
 Nonetheless, things like 'mc' compatiblity won't be possible or make it into Cyclone!